Skip to content

 For someone with $500,000+ in investable assets and an interest in hands-on real estate, buying a rental can be excellent.
 For someone with $5,000 to $50,000 building their first portfolio, REITs give you the same asset class exposure with none of the hassle.

 There is nothing wrong with aspiring to own rental property eventually.
-But do not let the dream of owning real estate prevent you from investing in real estate today through the accessible options above.
+But do not let the dream of owning real estate prevent you from investing in real estate today.

 A sample real estate allocation